oniatsu/HotSwitch-HS/README.md

 Sometimes, getting windows is failed after the macOS has woken up from sleep.

-It would be fixed by reloading Hammerspoon.
+It would be fixed by reloading Hammerspoon config.
 It's possibly Hammerspoon's bug.
-I recommend that you add a keybind to reload Hammerpoon quickly.
+I recommend that you add a keybind to reload Hammerpoon config quickly.

 ```lua
 -- For example: you can reload by "command + option + control + r".